bkclerke/MyUmbDocs/Starterkit-Package/v8/Stylesheets.md

 ## Adding Custom Stylesheets

 When adding new styles to your site, create a `/theme/` folder in the `~/scripts/scss/` folder to put your new styles in.
-You can organize the new stylesheets in folders for `/plugins/` and page components `/pc/` to make the files easier to find.
 You can then import the files into the `main.scss` to include them into your `main.css` compiled file.